 “(m) A candidate may make expenditures to reimburse the candidate for the candidate’s childcare expenses incurred for campaign purposes.”.

-SUBTITLE D. ATTTORNEY GENERAL SUPPORT AND RESTITUTION FUNDS
+SUBTITLE D. ATTORNEY GENERAL SUPPORT AND RESTITUTION FUNDS

 Sec.
 1031.
 Short title.

 This subtitle may be cited as the “Attorney General Support and Restitution Fund Expansion and Clarification Amendment Act of 2021”.